xlwings/xlwings/docs/command_line.rst

                         the "--file" flag to only import a single file by providing its path.
 Requires xlwings PRO.
                         (Changed in 0.23.4)
-    permission          "xlwings permission cwd" prints a JSON string that can be used to permission the execution of all modules in the current working directory via GET request.
-                        "xlwings permission book" does the same for code that is embedded in the active workbook.
-                        (New in 0.23.4)
     release             Run "xlwings release" to configure your active workbook to work with a one-click installer for easy deployment.
 Requires xlwings PRO.